Mythologos/EvaLatin2024-NostraDomina/README.md

 - the process used to train and tune neural networks on this data (see `polarity_detector.py` and `trial_generator.py`) We describe the contents of this repository in more detail below, and we highlight our available CLIs as well as any additional information that may be helpful in reproducing our experiments.

+## Use
+This dataset is licensed under a Creative Commons Attribution-Sharealike 4.0 International (CC-BY-SA) license.
+For more information, please see https://creativecommons.org/licenses/by-sa/4.0/.

 ## Contents

 The repository contains a few main directories: